rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_W2.md

 ### Filter wheel

 For static scenes, we can rotate multiple filters in front of the lens.
-This allows for more than 3 colours.
+This allows for more than 3 colors.

 ### Prism vs. mosaic vs. wheel